 Great Leaders Show Grace!

 More than once, God was so fed up with the rebellion and sinfulness of his chosen people.
-He make it clear that He was fully prepared to make Moses
+He made it clear that He was fully prepared to make Moses

 Few leaders would resist that kind of temptation to greatness, especially when the One making the promise is perfectly capable of fulfilling it.